 The study was created with the Qualtrics software package and run online.
 It consisted of two blocks of materials, one containing the reasoning problems and the other containing the individual difference measures and one additional measure which is not reported in the present study.
-The order of the blocks was randomized between participants and the order of
+The order of the blocks was randomised between participants and the order of materials within each block was randomised within participants.
+Before every type of reasoning problem, participants were presented with instructions and an example item to familiarise them with the tasks.
+All reasoning problems except for bat-and-ball items were presented in two steps in order to

-2 The low correlation between Berlin numeracy test scores and Subjective numeracy scale here is likely influenced by low reliability of the former method.
+2The low correlation between Berlin numeracy test scores and Subjective numeracy scale here is likely influenced by low reliability of the former method.
 For example, Fagerlin et al. (2007) report much stronger relationship between SNS and a different performance-based measure of numeracy (r = .53).

-3 To ensure that combining an objective and subjective numeracy measure into a single composite did not confound our results, we have also run all of the of analyses pertaining to individual difference predictors of conflict detection and conflict problem accuracy while including the two numeracy measures as separate variables.
+3To ensure that combining an objective and subjective numeracy measure into a single composite did not confound our results, we have also run all of the of analyses pertaining to individual difference predictors of conflict detection and conflict problem accuracy while including the two numeracy measures as separate variables.
 The analyses are available in Section G of the supplementary material.
 Note that the results are completely consistent with the key conclusions presented in the main manuscript.

-materials within each block was randomized within participants.
-Before every type of reasoning problem, participants were presented with instructions and an example item to familiarize them with the tasks.
-All reasoning problems except for bat-and-ball items were presented in two steps in order to reduce variability in response latencies due to reading (e.g., Frey et al., 2018).
-Participants first saw only the problem description, i.e. the first two premises of syllogisms, base-rate information in the base-rate neglect task, and the description of an individual in conjunction fallacy task.
+reduce variability in response latencies due to reading (e.g., Frey et al., 2018).
+Participants first saw only the problem description, i.e., the first two premises of syllogisms, base-rate information in the base-rate neglect task, and the description of an individual in conjunction fallacy task.
 Then, the actual question was presented - the conclusion of a syllogism, description of an individual in base-rate neglect task, the two possible statements about the individual in the conjunction fallacy task - along with two response choices.
 Participants responded by selecting one of the response choices and submitted their response by clicking on a button to move to the next page.
 The time from the onset of the actual question presentation until they submitted their response was recorded.
 Participants were not explicitly told their responses to reasoning problems were timed but were instructed not to take breaks while solving these problems and to submit their answers immediately after deciding on the response.
 Three attention check questions were included in the study and participants who answered less than two of them correctly were automatically dropped from further analyses.
 Two attention check questions were mixed with base-rate neglect items and the cognitive reflection measure and were created to resemble these materials but to have an unambiguous correct response.
 One item was included in the BNT where participants were explicitly asked to always choose the option "none of the above" to indicate they had read the item.